lynkos/grovers-algorithm/README.md

 ## Installation
 ### Set Up [Virtual Environment](https://docs.python.org/3.10/tutorial/venv.html) (Optional)
 > **Warning**
-> It's highly recommended that you setup a virtual environment before using [`pip`](https://pip.pypa.io/en/stable/installation)
+> It's highly recommended that you setup a virtual environment before using [pip](https://pip.pypa.io/en/stable/installation)
-1. Decide which directory you want to place it in and run `venv`
+1. Decide which directory you want to place it in then create your virtual environment
       * UNIX
       ```
       python -m venv /path/to/virtual/environment
       ```
-      * Windows, if you've configured `PATH` and `PATHEXT` variables
+      * Windows, if you've configured `PATH` and `PATHEXT`
       ```
       python -m venv c:\path\to\virtual\environment
       ```